-It seems like a rhetorical question—we’ve made the case over a few years and more than 150 articles that barcode quality is very important.
-We’ve said spectacular things like “barcodes are the connective tissue that holds supply chains together” and “bad barcodes used to be just a checkout line inconvenience; now they can mean life or death.”
-But what about a nuts-and-bolts, daily life perspective?
-They are hard to come by in this market, but here are two clues.
+The importance of barcode quality is not a rhetorical question.
+Barcode quality is very important.
+Barcodes are the connective tissue that holds supply chains together.
+Bad barcodes used to be just a checkout line inconvenience; now they can mean life or death.
+But what about a real life, daily life perspective?

-Here is a feature panel in the April 2014 issue of DC Velocity magazine:
+Here is a feature panel from DC Velocity magazine:

 While we’re talking about UPS, here’s another insight into how important time management is for them—and how much we can infer about the importance of barcodes.

 Considering how automated the UPC package handling process is, the impact of a bad barcode could trigger a chain reaction long before the package gets on the delivery driver’s truck.
-Non-reading barcodes shunt packages into staging areas where a human has to resolve the problem and get the package back into the sortation system—hopefully in time to get onto the waiting vehicle.
+Non-reading barcodes shunt packages into staging areas.
+There a human resolves the problem and gets the package back into the sortation system.
+Sometimes this delays delivery.
 The entire system depends on the barcode working right.

-Ninety minutes…if 1% of the UPS drivers experience a barcode problem on May 10th, what would happen to those 90 minutes?
+Ninety minutes…if 1% of the UPS drivers experience a barcode problem on May 10th.
 How many delivery charges would UPS have to absorb.
-What would be the cost of that?
+What would that cost?

-The statistic about the cost of a five minute driver delay, and the notification about the “operational adjustment” from UPS both illustrate dramatically how important barcode quality has become—and there are two essential components of what barcode quality has come to mean.
-The first is the quality or integrity of the data encoded in the barcodes.
-The UPC symbol of 30 years ago (and today) is a much smaller, simpler data set than the barcode on a UPS label (or FDA compliance label).
-Print quality is no longer the principal concern.
-Second, barcodes are playing a central role in complicated, extremely time-sensitive systems.
-They absolutely, positively must work (to paraphrase the advertising from a UPS competitor).
-The risk and liability—and lot of money—hang on these two factors, and that is why barcode quality is more important than ever.
+The statistic and the notification both illustrate how important barcode quality has become.
+There are two essential components in what barcode quality means.
+The first is the structural integrity of the data encoded in the barcode.
+The UPC symbol of 30 years ago is a smaller, simpler data set than the barcode on a UPS label, or an FDA compliance label.
+The other component, print quality is no longer the sole concern.
+Barcodes are playing a central role in complicated, extremely time-sensitive systems.
+They absolutely, positively must work.
+The risk and liability, and lot of money hang on these two factors.
+That is why barcode quality is more important than ever.